Skip to main content

 • Membrane lifespan

-• Saving of electrical energy (electrolysis)
+• Saving electrical energy (electrolysis)

-• Increase in the yield of the overall process
+• Increase in overall process yield

 • Reduction of water or steam consumption (when dissolving the salt)

-Installation in the electrolysis process
+Integration in the electrolysis process

-The LiquiSonic® 30 sensors are installed in the main lines DN80 after the dissolving vessel or pressure filter.
+The LiquiSonic® 30 Sensors are installed in the main lines DN80 after the dissolving vessel or pressure filter.

 Concentration range of NaCl: 0 to 30 m%